kubernetes-sigs/azurelustre-csi-driver/docs/static-provisioning.md

 # Static Provisioning

-This document explains how to deploy your workload with an existing Azure Managed Lustre using Lustre CSI driver.
+This document explains how to deploy your workload with an existing Azure Lustre cluster using Lustre CSI driver.

 &nbsp;